M4TY/swarmhook/README.md

 #### Notifications

-> Disclaimer: The implementation of Notifications are still in an early stage and the config structures may change.
+> Disclaimer: The implementation of Notifications is still in an early stage and the config structures may change.

 Service webhooks can also trigger other webhooks, that can for example send notifications to a different range of services.